apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Refers to spec.componentDef.systemAccounts.accounts[*].name in ClusterDefinition or spec.systemAccounts in ComponentDefinition.
+<p>refer to spec.componentDef.systemAccounts.accounts[*].name in ClusterDefinition.
-The secret created by this account will be used to connect to the database.
-If not set, the secret created by spec.ConnectionCredential of the ClusterDefinition will be used.
-This will be transformed into a secret for the BackupPolicy&rsquo;s target secret.</p>
+the secret created by this account will be used to connect the database. if not set, the secret created by spec.ConnectionCredential of the ClusterDefinition will be used. it will be transformed to a secret for BackupPolicy&rsquo;s target secret.</p>
 </td>
 </tr>
 <tr>